Herina Program

 RainShine Australia uses Stripe a secure payment system.
 For more information:https://www.stripe.com/

-Kembisa Wildlife Conservation
+Kembisa Wildlife and Forest Conservation

-Currently the Epi forest is identified as a hunting reserve and is owned in common by the local communities in Kembisa Sector, which includes Epi, Mamili and Amadi.
+Currently the Epi forest is identified as a hunting reserve and is accessed by local communities in Kembisa Sector, which includes Epi, Mamili and Amadi.
 It also borders on the sector of Abarambo and the Madi and Mabanga chiefdoms.
-The reserve is approximately 9,000 – 15,000 Km2.
+The reserve is approximately 9,000 Km2.
 Around 30 years ago trophy hunting was conducted in this reserve for a number of years by two local entrepreneurs running a Safari company Uรฉrรฉ-Safari, which brought international hunters to the area to specifically hunt the rare Bongo Antelope.
-The Bongo is classified as: Lower Risk/ Near Threatened by the International Union for Conservation of Natureโ€™s (IUCN) – Red List of Threatened Species.

 Source: UNHCR map 2018